The other day in the mail, well, I guess it was the mail doesn't matter.

 Of course, they can't do that now.

-They wouldn't, they'd be caught dead doing it now, but you can see them at various lengths on the web.
+But you can see them at various links on the web.

 Now, Trump is in Washington today to participate in a grand opening of his new hotel there.

-And the conventional wisdom is, see, see, what an idiot!
+And the conventional wisdom is, see, see, what an idiot.

 Doesn't this guy know that we're less than two weeks out?